A stochastic analysis of resource sharing with logarithmic weights: General functions for resource sharing

 so that

-With the same tightness argument as in the proof of Proposition~\ref{Fluid}, we obtain the corresponding convergence result detailed below.
-It is remarkable that the limit is the same as in Proposition~\ref{Fluid}. \begin{proposition} If $(L^N_1(t),L^N_2(t))$ is the Markov process with $Q$-matrix~\eqref{Qf}, and initial conditions $L_2^N(0)=N$ and $L_1^N(0)\sim \delta \exp[(\log N)^\alpetu]$ for some $\delta\in (0,1]$, then for the convergence in distribution of processes we have
+With the same tightness argument as in the proof of Proposition~\ref {Fluid}, we obtain the corresponding convergence result detailed below.
+It is remarkable that the limit is the same as in Proposition~\ref{Fluid}.